digitalplusplus/BaM-Construct/README.md

 What is this project
 ====================
-This is a fully featured, free*, functional Multiplayer VR UNITY 6 project.
+This is a fully featured, free*, functional <b>UNITY 6 MULTIPLAYER VR</b> project.
 Features:
 * OPENXR: so in principle platform-agnostic
 * AI POWERED NPC: NPC with speech interaction: using STT+LLM+TTS public AI cloud services - ReadyToRun Google, GroqCloud, Ollama, Speechify, HuggingFace, ElevenLabs, and RapidAPI modules included!
 * MULTIPLAYER: Netcode for GameObjects Host and Client option